Icon-Newsletter-smaller

 • Receipts and invoices without numbers, business names, and other identifying information of the business

 This tax evasion penalty is a one-time fee for every instance of non-payment of tax.
-The Tax Code imposes a 25% penalty to those who fail to file and/or pay the tax due on time (within the April 15 deadline), as well as those who file their ITR with the wrong revenue district office (RDO).
+The Tax Code imposes a 25% penalty on those who fail to file and/or pay the tax due on time (within the April 15 deadline).

 A higher surcharge of 50% of the tax due applies to cases in which there’s a deliberate failure to file the tax return or willful falsification of tax returns.